LPhD/Jess/docs/source/transplant.rst

 If you choose (2), the last step is skipped.
 This means in particular the imported DonorProject stays the same (including node IDs).

-The next step is the invocation of the .. toctree:: slicing .. script.
+The next step is the invocation of the Semantic Unit Identification script.
 The only difference is that you have to choose DonorProject as input.

 After the Semantic Unit is identified, it is automatically transplanted into Target.
 Therefore, the code of the Semantic Unit is inserted at suitable places of Target.
 However, some fine polishing of the result is necessary, as the transplantation process does not solve conflicts or does not always know the right order of statements.